abigailGadams/REGEX_TUTORIAL/develop/gist.template.md

 # REGEX TUTORIAL - Matching An Email

-This tutorial provides a thourough yet concise explaination of the components that make up the regex for matching an email.
+This tutorial provides a thorough yet concise explanation of the components that make up the regex for matching an email.

 This regex is a sequence of characters that defines the specific search pattern used to identify a valid email address.
 It can be included in code or search algorithims in order to find certain patterns of characters within a string, or to find and replace characters or sequence of characters within the email string.